 1) The student will identify a clinical site and preceptor with the assistance of the clinical coordinator.
-Once approved the student will develop a learning proposal with learning goals and an identified project at least two (2) weeks prior to the start of a clinical course; 2) A conference call must be scheduled and completed between the student, preceptor, and clinical coordinator prior to the end of the second clinical day; 3) Students must submit a weekly clinical log to the clinical coordinator and complete the minimum number of required clinical hours and the clinical project in the time allotted for each course with a clinical component; and 4) Clinical experiences are finalized by completing a second conference call and submitting required evaluations, a final signed clinical log, a reflection paper, and a copy of the final project at the conclusion of each clinical experience.
+Once approved the student will develop a learning proposal with learning goals and an identified project at least two (2) weeks prior to the start of a clinical course; 2) A conference call must be scheduled and completed between the student, preceptor, and clinical coordinator prior to the end of the second clinical day; 3) Students must submit a clinical log via the Moodle course site as directed in the course and complete the minimum number of required clinical hours and the clinical project in the time allotted for each course with a clinical component; and 4) Clinical experiences are finalized by completing a second conference call and submitting required evaluations, a final signed clinical log, a reflection paper, and a copy of the final project at the conclusion of each clinical experience.
 Approval of the preceptor, clinical site, and learning experiences must be secured prior to beginning any clinical experiences.